Logo Futurismo

 Thus, in the middle of the 16th century, Praia Formosa was already mentioned on the Map of the Azores under the name “Playa Hermosa”.
 This map, dated 1584, was made by Abraham Ortelius and Luís Teixeira, the cartographer/geographer and the royal cosmographer, respectively.

 The Maré de Agosto International Festival is the Azorean archipelago’s oldest and most prominent event.
 It takes place every year in August in Praia Formosa.
+It originated in 1984, when a group of local artists came together to organize a meeting of musicians on the island, inadvertently launching a world-famous event.

 Artists and visitors received the festival so well that it became a major musical event.
 Now in its 39th year, Maré de Agosto takes place annually.
 Only in 2020, due to the pandemic, was that year’s edition suspended.